 BBC Bitesize: For tips on reading fiction and non-fiction texts, developing communication skills and writing

 English Language and English Literature

 The English department follow the AQA Specifications for English Literature (8702) and English Language (8700).
-A detailed breakdown of the specifications can be found at:

 A good grade in GCSE English is an essential passport to all levels of higher education and most jobs.
 English at Christ the King provides an interesting and stimulating course that allows students to develop their communication skills and enhance their understanding of the way written and spoken language works.
 There are opportunities for creative and personal writing as well as in depth exploration of media and other types of text.